Millions of Americans are jobless, yet firms struggle to hire

 This trend has hit the restaurant industry in particular, which is hoping to see a rebound in the spring and summer after the pandemic forced many to close starting in March 2020.

-"As the weather improves and more state restrictions are lifted, restaurant traffic will increase and that will create a greater need for employees," said Hudson Riehle, who heads research for the National Restaurant Association.
+"As the weather improves and more state restrictions are lifted, restaurant traffic will increase and that will create a greater need for employees," Mr Hudson Riehle, who heads research for the National Restaurant Association, told AFP.

 "With fewer people in the workforce, the stimulus supports still in place, worker safety concerns and much greater competition with other industries for workers," Mr Riehle predicted some eateries may offer higher pay or additional benefits and opportunities to coax workers.

-Amazon, Costco, Target and Walmart - which run some of the largest distribution firms in the US - already announced pay increases.
+Amazon, Costco, Target and Walmart - which run some of the largest distribution firms in the United States - already announced pay increases.